uxpin-merge/react-bootstrap-merge/README.md

 1. [Follow our instructions](https://www.uxpin.com/docs/merge/ci-servers) to create a new design system within the UXPin app using the "import React components" option.
 Copy the Auth token.

-2. Run the following command from your terminal to push this to UXPin within your terminal:
+2. Run the following commands from your terminal to push this to UXPin within your terminal:

 ```
 git clone git@github.com:uxpin-merge/react-bootstrap-merge.git